Principle and Application of Glued Lens

 The lenses glued together form a single structure, which is more stable than multiple lenses separated.
 When affected by external factors such as vibration, shock or temperature change, the glued lens is not easy to have relative displacement.
 For example, in optical equipment in the aerospace field, glued lenses can maintain the stability of optical systems under complex environmental conditions.

-2.2 Easy to install and adjust
+2.2 Easy to Install and Adjust

 Since it is an integral component, the installation and adjustment of the glued lens in the optical system is relatively simple.
 In the assembly process of the optical instrument, it is only necessary to install the glued lens in the corresponding position according to the design requirements, and there is no need to carry out complex alignment and adjustment of multiple individual lenses.

-In optical instruments such as astronomical telescopes and bird-watching telescopes, glued lenses are widely used in objective lens parts.
+In optical instruments such as astronomical telescope mirrors and bird-watching telescopes, glued lenses are widely used in objective lens parts.
 It can effectively reduce chromatic aberration and aberration, improve the image quality of the telescope, and enable the observer to see distant objects such as celestial bodies or birds more clearly.

 Glued lenses are often used in camera lenses to correct erections.
 Whether it is a SLR camera lens or a phone camera, glued lenses help improve the sharpness and color reproduction of the image.
 For example, some high-end prime lenses will use multiple sets of glued lenses to achieve excellent optical performance.